Hagerstown and Frederick Railway

-The Hagerstown and Frederick Railway, now defunct, was an American railroad of central Maryland built in the 19th and 20th centuries.
+The Hagerstown and Frederick Railway was a suburban and urban trolley (and later interurban) company and system in central Maryland built in the 19th and 20th centuries.
+The network transported freight and passengers, operated amusement parks, and operated an electric company.
+The system consisted of two systems; the Hagerstown Railway and the Frederick & Middletown Railway.

 History

-Early development
+Frederick & Middletown Railway

-The Hagerstown and Frederick Railway, a suburban (later interurban) trolley system was developed by George William Smith and initially called the Frederick & Middletown Railway.
-Construction began early in 1896, almost simultaneously with the development of Braddock Heights Park, the mountaintop resort that was intended to provide patronage for the line.
-Service between Frederick and Braddock Heights commenced on August 22, 1896.
+The Frederick & Middletown Railway was developed by George William Smith.
+The technology was seen as a "technological marvel."
+Construction began in 1896, service began between Frederick and Braddock Heights with a trip time of half an hour.
 The line was complete to Middletown by October.

-Two years later an extension was built to Myersville, nominally called the Myersville and Catoctin Railway, but leased to the F&M and operated as an integral part of the F&M. In 1904 the Hagerstown Railway built a connecting link from Boonsboro to Myersville, and through service between Frederick and Hagerstown became possible, making the still separate lines an interurban.
+Two years later an extension was built to Myersville, nominally called the Myersville and Catoctin Railway, but leased to the F&M and operated as an integral part of the F&M.

 The Jefferson branch was added in 1906, running down the east side of Jefferson Boulevard.
 This extension served the H&F investors, who were largely the same as the Braddock Heights investors, by opening up more mountaintop resort land for development.
-An extension of this branch planned in 1907 which would have taken the line to the Baltimore and Ohio Railroad yard facilities in Brunswick was never completed.
+An extension of this branch planned in 1907 would have taken the line to the Baltimore and Ohio Railroad yard facilities in Brunswick; the town even paid for a section of track installed in the center of the town's main street, however, a connecting link between wasn't completed.